Bjarte Haugsdal: Early years

 Haugsdal grew up in Lysefjorden south of Bergen.
 In his early years he has played for Lysekloster IL and later Os TF.

 SK Brann

 Haugsdal signed with Brann in November 2008.
 He made his debut for Brann in a pre season friendly against Legia Warszawa on 24 January 2009.
-After playing in Brann 2 for in the most of the 2009 season, Haugsdal debuted in the Norwegian top division on 1 November 2009 against Rosenborg BK when he was used as a substitute.
+After playing in Brann 2 for most of the 2009 season, Haugsdal debuted in the Norwegian top division on 1 November 2009 against Rosenborg BK when he was used as a substitute.

 Haugsdal scored his first official Brann goal on 10 June 2011 in a league match against Sogndal.